 There are many options for where to stay in Bari, but I am only going to list two of the top places I stayed while there.
 They are both apartment rooms and are on a mid-range budget.

 I returned to Bari in July 2021 and stayed at Casa De Rosas near the train station.
 The apartment was located in a quiet neighborhood a 10-minute walk to the train station (and about a 25-minute walk into the old town).

 It has a brand-new bathroom, a queen-size bed, a terrace, a small fridge, a couch, and a desk.
 I loved my stay there, and it was affordable and extremely clean!
 Highly recommended for one or two people!

 –> For current rates and availability click here

 De Rossi Holiday loc. tur.

-I enjoyed staying here because the rooms had a colorful vibe and mine was decorated in a tropical-style, giving the place a bit of personality.
+I enjoyed staying here because the rooms had a colorful vibe, and mine was decorated in a tropical style, giving the place a bit of personality.
 The location was also great.

 The room, like the first one, was private but had a shared bathroom.
-Everything was clean and superb and I highly recommend staying here if you’re looking for good Bari accommodation.
+Everything was clean and superb, and I highly recommend staying here if you’re looking for good Bari accommodation.

 –> For current rates and availability click here

 This guide to things to do in Bari was based on what I did and some of the popular sights, so if you have suggestions of places to see in Bari, please drop them in the comments!